jmarrr/ygonotes/README.md

 ### Purrely
 Their Xyz monsters have versatile utility to setup or surprise go for one-kill so as much as possible prevent the purrely to Xyz summon.

-The deck is prone for OTK when you out Noir that is only your chance to go for one-kill.
+The deck is prone for one-kill when you out Noir that is only your chance to OTK.

 EPurrely can miss timing on their memory attachment effect so you can use speed spell 1 above card effects to block Plump getting fat for Noir or choke Hapiness OTK on their second Happy Memory attachment.